 - Notifying the EU Data Subject of any 3rd party data sharing

 - Seeking permission from the EU Data Subject before any data is shared with 3rd parties

-- Ensuring all 3rd parties with access to an EU Data Subject’s PII data observes GDPR
+- Ensuring all 3rd parties with access to an EU Data Subject’s PII data is GDPR compliant

 Website and business owners are worried GDPR — the General Data Protection Regulation — will ruin their business or prevent them doing business with EU Data Subjects.